Social Media Analytics: Everything You Need to Know

 We recommend focusing primarily on likes, comments, saves and shares.
 Analyse which types of content generate more business interactions, and start paying attention to what messages generate the most conversation.
 Ultimately, this is what your customers would like to see more of, so aim to create similar posts in your future content marketing strategy.

 If you have a low level of business interactions, start asking your audience questions in your captions or talk about topics that spark conversation.
 Engagement helps to bring your current and potential customers together to transform your brand from a company with one way messaging and into a connected community with two ways of communication.
+If you’re wanting to increase your engagement and gain followers organically, check out another one of our blog posts here.

 Be aware of where your opportunities are on your social media profiles to generate leads and make it easier for your audience to engage and take action.
 Business call-to-actions can include profile visits, website taps, email button taps, get direction taps and call button taps.
 It is important to make sure that all of your business information is up to date on your profile to drive these valuable actions for your business.
 You may even consider using a linktree, which is a personalised and easily-customizable landing page that house all the important links you want to share with your audience.
 Link trees are a simple and highly efficient way to direct your customers to your other social channels, website, ordering page, blog, or other important websites for your business.